-Subject to Council approving the budget on 8 February 2023, the Executive is asked to agree the following:
+Subject to Council approving the budget on 8 February 2023:

-- 1) That the £500,000 allocated in respect of the Bus Station relocation scheme (Scheme no. P17 (p)) be removed from the provisional capital programme. - 2) That the new bids, as shown in paragraph 4.13 of this report be approved for inclusion in the capital programme as indicated.
+- (1) That the £500,000 allocated in respect of the Bus Station relocation scheme (Scheme no. P17 (p)) be removed from the provisional capital programme. - (2) That the new bids, as shown in paragraph 4.13 of this report be approved for inclusion in the capital programme as indicated.